LC1332/Chat-Haruhi-Suzumiya/README_EN.md

 We are refactoring the code for ChatHaruhi 2.0, which will be solve the high module coupling problem of version 1.0 - it will be released as a pip-installable library with improved modularity.
 But you can still start the gradio demo through the first colab link.
 If you need a pure python backend, ChatHaruhi 2.0 code can already be installed via pip.

-ChatHaruhi 1.0 Temporary experience link: https://8a0beb53f3de96a00d.gradio.live/

-ChatHaruhi 1.0 Temporary experience link2:    https://783716bd2ec1dc3408.gradio.live
+ChatHaruhi 1.0 Temporary experience link:    https://783716bd2ec1dc3408.gradio.live

 ## News

+[2023-08-28] Support for ChatHaruhi2.0 with openAI, Xunfei, and GLMPro has been completed, and the corresponding hugging face demos have been launched.

 [2023-08-22] Dataset Released on [Hugging Face](https://huggingface.co/datasets/silk-road/ChatHaruhi-54K-Role-Playing-Dialogue)